 SCDSS Recognizes Foster Care Awareness Month

-Columbia, SC – May 1, 2019 -- May marks National Foster Care Awareness Month.
-It provides an opportunity for the South Carolina Department of Social Services to draw attention to the need for foster parents across the state.
+May 1, 2020 -- May marks National Foster Care Awareness Month and provides an opportunity for the South Carolina Department of Social Services to draw attention to the need for foster parents across the state.

 Children come into foster care when their parents cannot safely care for them and no other alternative for placement exists.
-As of May 1, there are more than 4,600 children in foster care in South Carolina and only approximately 2,700 licensed foster homes.
+As of May 1, the SCDSS Foster Care Dashboard showed more than 4,400 children in foster care in South Carolina.

-“Foster parents provide a safe, loving home when our children need it most, and this month, we proudly recognize the heroes -- our foster parents -- who have opened their homes and hearts to care for our state’s most vulnerable children and youth,” said DSS State Director Michael Leach.
+“Foster parents provide a temporary safe and loving home when our children need it most and, this month, we proudly recognize our foster parents who have opened their homes and hearts to care for our state’s most vulnerable children and youth,” said DSS State Director Michael Leach.

-South Carolina needs about 1,500 additional homes so children can remain in their counties of origin, sibling groups can stay together and teens, who are hardest to place, can be cared for in the home of a loving family.
+Efforts to recruit foster homes cannot and will not stop during this pandemic.
+South Carolina needs additional homes so children can remain in their counties of origin, sibling groups can stay together, and teens can be cared for in the home of a loving family.
+SCDSS is continuing the licensing process for families who have expressed an interest in fostering.
+Many of the steps to begin the process can be completed online and trainings are being offered virtually.

-Anyone interested in becoming a licensed foster parent or learning more about ways to support foster parents in your community is encouraged to visit www.scfamilies.org or call (888) 828-3555.
+To become a foster parent or to learn more about ways to support foster parents in your community, visit www.scfamilies.org or call (888) 828-3555.